Skip to content

 Application security testing

 Application security testing (AST) targets app development to determine weaknesses and vulnerabilities in the source code.
 It uses automated tools for more efficient scanning.
-Catching issues up front can save time and resources down the road.
+Catching security issues up front can save time and resources down the road.

 AST tools may be categorized as static application security testing (SAST), dynamic application security testing (DAST), interactive application security testing (IAST), mobile application security testing (MAST), software composition analysis (SCA), or runtime application self-protection (RASP).
 Each uses a slightly different approach to detecting vulnerabilities.